5 minutes read

 Beyond H. pylori

-Please note: The OMED Health Breath Analyzer cannot detect H. pylori.
-If you or your doctor suspect an H. pylori infection, a urea breath test or another clinical test remains necessary.
+Please note: The OMED Health Breath Analyzer is specifically engineered to measure hydrogen and methane; it cannot detect H. pylori.
+If you or your healthcare professional suspect an H. pylori infection, a specialized urea breath test remains necessary.

 References